Hello! I am so glad that you are here! Thank you so much for stopping by 🙂

 Here I intend to share all of my favorite Brazilian recipes, as well as, all the other recipes that I developed and learned along the way.

 Besides from blogging and cooking, I have a full time job in supply chain in the food service industry.
 I love that my job allows me to be in touch with food and teaches me all it takes to bring food from farm to table.
-I am also a proud wife and mama of 2 adorable kiddos, Elena (2) and Leo (5 months) and I have an amazing bonus teenager son called Adrian.
-As you can tell we have a pretty busy and exciting household (oh did I mention the 8 year old boxer rescue?
+I am also a proud wife and mama of 2 (Elena and Leo) and I have an amazing bonus teenager son called Adrian.
+As you can tell we have a pretty busy and exciting household (oh did I mention the 10 year old boxer rescue?
 Yes, we have that too).

 I hope you enjoy your stay and that you keep in touch by messaging me, commenting on the recipes or staying connected with Instagram (@themamagourmet).